vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/buffering-model.md

 #### Operator requirements

 {{< warning >}}
 Disk buffers have some unique monitoring requirements compared to in-memory buffers, specifically around free storage space.
 {{< /warning >}}

-In order to provide the durability guarantees that an event written to a disk buffer is safely on disk, many common error handling techniques cannot be used, such as retrying failed operations and so on.
-This means that Vector will **forcefully panic** and exit the process when an I/O error occurs during flushing to disk.
+I/O errors are notoriously hard to recover from, as it can be difficult to know what data made it to disk or not.
+In order to provide the durability guarantees that an event written to a disk buffer is safely on disk, Vector will **forcefully stop itself** when an I/O error occurs during flushing to disk.
+An error message will be emitted before exiting that explains the underlying cause of the error, such as "no storage space".
+Depending on the error, Vector can typically be safely restarted and it will attempt to recover whatever events are in the disk buffer that are not corrupted, but we cannot run that logic without reloading the buffers entirely, hence the forced process exit.

 As an operator, the main resource you'll need to monitor is _free storage space_.
-If Vector cannot write to a disk buffer because of a lack of free space, it will panic, as we can no longer be sure what data has been written to disk or not.
+If Vector cannot write to a disk buffer because of a lack of free space, it must exit, as we can no longer be sure what data has been written to disk or not.
 You **must** ensure that the data directory configured for Vector ([`global.data_dir`][global_data_dir]) is on a storage volume with enough free space based on the total maximum size of all configured disk buffers.
+You must also ensure that other processes are not consuming that free space.

-While Vector will exit at startup if it detects your disk buffers could grow to a size bigger than the storage volume itself, it may not be able to detect that issue with exotic/unique storage configurations, and it also cannot detect if other processes are writing files that are consuming free space.
+While Vector will exit at startup if it detects your disk buffers could grow to a size bigger than the storage volume itself, it may not be able to detect that issue with exotic/unique storage configurations, and it also cannot detect if other processes are writing files that are consuming free space and stop itself from trying to continue to write to disk.

 ## "When full" behavior